ExtractiveReader

 Key Features

-- Returns a configurable number of top answers with confidence scores.
+- Returns a configurable number of top answers ranked by score.

-- Optionally returns a "no answer" score to indicate when top answers may be incorrect.
+- Optionally returns a "no answer" result when no confident answer is found.

 Configuration